hot-glue-for-rails/hot-glue/README.md

 ### Hot Glue Installer Notes

-ALL of the things were DONE FOR YOUR in Step #3 (above).
+These things were **done for you** in Step #3 (above).
 You don't need to think about them but if you are familiar with Capybara and/or adding Hot Glue to an existing app, you may want to:

 ####  Hot Glue modified `application.html.erb`
 Note: if you have some kind of non-standard application layout, like one at a different file